 Vector Export Options

 When exporting to vector formats (SVG, PDF, EPS), Vexy Lines provides options to control how the document structure is saved in the output file.
-Select the option that best fits your intended use:
+Select the option that best fits how you plan to use the exported artwork:

-Export Layers Separately: This option preserves the layer structure from your Vexy Lines document within the exported file, representing layers as native layers or groups where the format supports it (e.g., SVG).
-Select this when you need to maintain layer organization for continued editing in other vector software (like Adobe Illustrator, Affinity Designer, Inkscape).
+- Layers in files: This option preserves the layer structure from your Vexy Lines document within the exported file, representing layers as native layers or groups where the format supports it (e.g., SVG).
+Select this when you need to maintain layer organization for continued editing in other vector software (such as Adobe Illustrator, Affinity, or Inkscape).

-Combine layers with the same color: This option organizes the exported artwork based on shared colors, grouping all elements of the same color together.
-This method is specifically designed for workflows requiring color separation, such as screen printing or vinyl cutting.
+- Colors in folders, layers in files: This option organizes the exported artwork based on shared colors, grouping all elements of the same color together while still preserving layers.
+It is designed for workflows that require color separation, such as screen printing or vinyl cutting.

-The availability and specific behavior of these export options depend on the capabilities of the chosen vector format (SVG, PDF, or EPS).
-Review the settings during the export process to ensure the output matches your requirements.
+The availability and exact behavior of these export options depend on the capabilities of the chosen vector format (SVG, PDF, or EPS).
+Review the export settings to ensure the output matches your requirements.

 Raster Export